i11g/Advanced-Programming/README.md

 - Creating a class hierarchy and inheritance
 - Understanding the object-oriented programming paradigm.
 ## Technologies Used
-- C #, N Unit and .Net - version 8.0
+- C#, NUnit and .Net

 ## Acknowledgements